Home » London » Harry Potter Studio Tour tickets

 Memory Cabinet: Vials and labels were designed for the cabinet in Professor Dumbledore’s office.
 The Graphics Department hand-designed each label before sending it to the Props team, who applied it to each bottle.

 Professor Umbridge’s office: The interior of Professor Dolores Umbridge’s pink office at the Ministry of Magic was meticulously designed.
-Don’t miss her 130-plate collection showcasing different moving kitties.
+Make sure to check out her 130-plate collection showcasing different moving kitties.

 Costumes at the studio